Nuclear Renaissance/ Bruce Gellerman

 O’DRISCOLL: Oh boy, they do. (laughs) They do.
 The goal is to make nuclear the premier source of power generation, but it’s a very difficult, very politically difficult, very expensive process to get that done.

 GELLERMAN: There hasn’t been a nuclear power plant built in the United States in nearly 30 years.
-But despite past difficulties, utilities are taking steps to build no less than 16 new nuclear power plants over the next decade.
-Mary Olsen, with the Nuclear Information and Resource Service, says three-quarters of the plants will be located in the south.
+Despite past difficulties, utilities are taking steps to build no less than 16 new nuclear power plants over the next decade.
+Mary Olsen, with the Nuclear Information and Research Service, says three-quarters of the plants will be located in the south.

-OLSEN: The southeast is the nuclear heartland of the United States because of the number not only of reactors, but fuel factories, nuclear bomb factories, and all the supporting facilities.
+OLSEN: And, indeed, the southeast is the nuclear heartland of the United States because of the number not only of reactors, but fuel factories, nuclear bomb factories, and all the supporting facilities.
 And this is already a disproportionate impact on low-income and minority communities in the United States.

 GELLERMAN: But recent public opinion polls suggest 56 percent of Americans now favor nuclear power.
 And many people who once said “not in our backyard” now say, “put it in the front.”
 So, when Duke Power just announced plans to build two new reactors in South Carolina, Jim Cooke, head of the Cherokee County Chamber of Commerce, set out the welcome mat.